officelifehq/docs/docs/documentation/manage/company-management.md

 The main location of the company is displayed on the Jobs public page, accessible from Internet, from anyone to see.
 The location is a free text field, and we advise to put the city and the country in this field.

-To indicate the company's location, go to Adminland section, under general, and search for the Company location section.
+To indicate the company's location, go to Adminland section, under General, and search for the Company location section.

 ![](./img/adminland_general_company_location.png)